pierrevano/whatson-api/README.md

-  "item_type": "string", // Type of the item (e.g., movie or tvshow) "is_active": "boolean", // Indicates if the item is currently active "title": "string", // Title of the item
+  "item_type": "string", // Type of the item (e.g., movie or tvshow) "is_active": "boolean", // Indicates if the item is currently active "title": "string", // Title of the item "original_title": "string", // Original title of the item

   "directors": "object", // Directors' names
   "genres": "object", // Genres' names